 Devlin continued to ride the rock and roll currents on records and package tours whenever that perennial sound came back into favour, such as Johnny O’Keefe-inspired The Good Old Days of Rock and Roll in 1974 and 2006’s New Zealand The Best of The Best.
 Country music also had a revisit in the early 1980s.

 New Zealand, which has seen its first son of rock and roll regularly over the years, awarded Johnny Devlin the Recording Industry Association of New Zealand’s first “Legacy Award” at the New Zealand Music Awards in October 2007.
 That same month, Ode Records issued a compilation of Johnny’s rock and roll sides for Prestige.
 In January 2008, Johnny added the New Zealand Order of Merit to his list of achievements, followed two months later by an induction into the New Zealand Music Hall of Fame.
-The veteran rocker is 75 years old and has released over 60 singles, 18 EPs and eight albums in his long career.
+The veteran rocker has released over 60 singles, 18 EPs and eight albums in his long career.

 Although most closely associated with Wanganui, Johnny was actually born in Raetihi, moving to Ohakune and then Marton as a youngster before settling in the river town, where he grew up.